jeanettejin/DS-Guides/README.md

 # Helpful Guides

-Here you will find an organized compilation of the tools that I have learned as a data scientist.
+Here you will find an organized compilation of how to use tools that I have learned as a data scientist.

 # Table Of Contents